 Manages Diabetes: Curry leaves may help in controlling blood glucose levels due to their anti-hyperglycemic properties.
 They can potentially reduce insulin resistance and regulate blood sugar levels.

 Promotes Heart Health: They contain compounds like rutin and tannins that have cardio-protective properties.
-Curry leaves can help lower cholesterol levels and reduce the risk of heart diseases.
+Curry leaves can help lower cholesterol levels and reduce the risk of heart disease.

 Enhances Hair Health: Curry leaves are known for their role in promoting hair growth and reducing hair fall.
 They contain nutrients that strengthen hair follicles, prevent premature graying, and nourish the scalp.